Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 9

 |Some of the excellent hard and soft corals||A tomato clownfish|

-Today Michael ran the watermaker and made 92 litres which has filled our containers and tanks.
+Today while motoring Michael ran the watermaker and made 92 litres which has filled our containers and tanks.
 We have showers and then sundowners.
-At 1810 a large stinkboat comes in an anchors to the north of us.
+At 1810 a large stinkboat comes in and anchors to the north of us.
 For dinner, we have roast lamb and vegies.

 Today has been probably the best weather we have had on the trip so far.
 Even though it was sunny and there was no wind, it was not too hot.
 There is a southerly change forecast for tomorrow about 1000 so we have to be up early to get back towards Orpheus Island before the winds get up too much.